gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    DTLS connection by performing a full DTLS handshake.
 As either endpoint can initiate a DTLS handshake on either side at the same time, either endpoint may receive a DTLS ClientHello message when it has sent its own ClientHello.
-In this case the ClientHello message from the endpoint that had the DTLS Client role in the establishment of the existing DTLS connection shall be continued to be processed and the other dropped.
+In this case the ClientHello from the endpoint that had the DTLS Client role in the establishment of the existing DTLS connection shall be continued to be processed and the other dropped.